 Parents should also be good role models of learning for their children.
 Children who see their parents constantly searching out new and interesting information will also desire to keep learning.

 Depending on the specific laws of your state, however, choosing this method of homeschooling might be a difficult, though not impossible choice.
 There are some states that require strict reporting on what curriculum is being used.
-If you live in one of these states but still have a heart for this less structured way of learning, it would be best to research exactly what your state's guidelines are and then try to find ways to build some it into your homeschool while still meeting the state's requirements.
+If you live in one of these states but still have a heart for this less structured way of learning, it would be best to research exactly what your state's guidelines are and then try to find ways to build some of it into your homeschool while still meeting the state's requirements.

 To find out more about the specific laws of your state, check out the Homeschool Legal Defense Association's website.